Creamy Roasted Butternut Squash and Sage Soup Recipe

 - 10 to 12 fresh sage leaves

 - 4 cups (1 quart container) of low-sodium vegetable broth.
-Learn how to easily make homemade veggie broth here!
+We love to make and freeze homemade vegetable broth!
 Or, use concentrated “better than bouillon” paste mixed with water to achieve the same volume.

 - 1.5 cups of water

-- 1 cup coconut cream OR ½ cup of heavy cream (dairy) – full-fat suggested for both options
+- 1 cup plain canned coconut cream (not coconut milk) OR ½ cup of heavy cream

 - 1.5 tsp salt